CDLUC3/mrt-doc/design/queue-2023/states.md

   - digest_value - constructor (optional)
   - space_needed = 0
   - resource_to_provision - constructor
+  - local_id - constructor (read from ERC, from form parameter, or from manifest)
+  - ark - constructor (if supplied at ingest time, otherwise it will be minted)
+- (None) --> Failed
+  - if payload digest does not match depositor digest
+  - if manifest is corrupt
+  - status = Failed (no recovery is possible)
 - Pending --> Held
   - evaluate if a collection hold is in place
   - status = Held